oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/domain-home-on-pv/build-domain-creation-image.md

 #### Overview

-The `Domain creation image` can be built using the WebLogic Image Tool.
+You use the WebLogic Image Tool to build the `Domain creation image`.
 This image contains:
 - A WebLogic Deploy Tooling installation (expected in an image's `/auxiliary/weblogic-deploy` directory by default).
 - WDT model YAML, property, and archive files (expected in directory `/auxiliary/models` by default).